tainacan/blocksy-tainacan/blocksy-tainacan/README.txt

 Once activated, go to the theme customizer and play around with Tainacan-related options for each of your collections.

-This plugin will only work with [Tainacan plugin](https://wordpress.org/plugins/tainacan/) active, preferably with a version greater than or equal to 0.18;
+This plugin will only work with [Tainacan plugin](https://wordpress.org/plugins/tainacan/) active, preferably with a version greater than or equal to 0.17.4;

-This plugin will only work with [Blocksy theme](https://wordpress.org/themes/blocksy/) active, preferably with a version greater than or equal to 1.7.0;
+Also, this plugin will only work with [Blocksy theme](https://wordpress.org/themes/blocksy/) active, preferably with a version greater than or equal to 1.7.0;

 == Find out more ==